 Education plays a key role in the story of Canadian Brass and each member is uniquely attuned to training the next generation of players.
 On their travels around the world, they often pause for masterclasses and are more than happy to work with students and young audiences.
 Canadian Brass was Chamber Quintet-in-Residence for many years at the Music Academy of the West in Santa Barbara, California, and has created an innovative brass summer course at the Eastman School of Music.
 Their support of education is also clearly viewed in their outreach and interaction with El Sistema, the acclaimed global music education program in Venezuela.

 In conjunction with the Hal Leonard Corporation, the Canadian Brass have made available their extensive library of brass music for performers of all levels as well as learning tools.
 Since 1998 Canadian Brass has been a recording artist at Opening Day Entertainment Group (ODEG) (distributed by IDLA) releasing over 25 CDs on the imprint to date.
-Opening Day is owned and run by Chuck Daellenbach together with his wife, MB.
+Opening Day is owned and run by Chuck's wife, MB Daellenbach.
 Canadian Brass sheet music and recordings are available in their online store.

 With four decades under their belts, Canadian Brass continues to thrill audiences around the world – and they don’t look like they are letting up anytime soon!

-Canadian Brass is: founding member Chuck Daellenbach (tuba), Brandon Ridenour and Caleb Hudson (trumpets), Achilles Liarmakopoulos (trombone) and Jeff Nelsen (horn).
+Canadian Brass is: founding member Chuck Daellenbach (tuba), Caleb Hudson and Fabio Brum (trumpets), Achilles Liarmakopoulos (trombone) and Jeff Nelsen (horn).
 The Canadian Brass is represented by Opus 3 Artists and MuenchenMusik in Europe.